SteveAlexTA/Medieval-Tower-Defense/README.md

 # How to download and play
 - Donwload game: Download zip file at https://github.com/SteveAlexTA/Medieval-Tower-Defense/releases/tag/published, extract and run Tower Defense Game SDL.exe to play.
 - Download game & source code: Download <a href="https://lazyfoo.net/tutorials/SDL/01_hello_SDL/windows/msvc2019/index.php" target="_blank">SDL2 and Visual Studio</a>, then <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository" target="_blank">clone this repository</a> and run project through file Medieval Tower Defense.sln.
-# Game mechanics & feature
+# Game mechanics & features
 - Use drag and drop to interact and place towers.
 - ESC to exit upgrade/sell state.
 - Carefull calculate economy and positions to place towers, then hang back to watch the battle unfolds.